madsjulia/Mads.jl/examples/blind_source_separation/blind_source_separation.md

 The separation of the different signals observed in the data is important for conceptualization of the site conditions.

-Below a seris of synthetic examples are presented how transient data can be used to identify (separate/unmix) the original signals.
+Below a series of synthetic examples are presented how transient data can be used to identify (separate/unmix) the original signals.

 More complicated Blind Source Separation (BSS) analyses can be found in:

 Alexandrov, Boian S., and Velimir V. Vesselinov.
 "Blind source separation for groundwater pressure analysis based on nonnegative matrix factorization."
 Water Resources Research 50.9 (2014): 7332-7347.

 All the figures below are generated using `examples/blind_source_separation/blind_source_separation.jl`.
+BSS can be performed using different methods.
+The examples below use the [Ipopt](https://projects.coin-or.org/Ipopt) implementation in the [JuMP](https://github.com/JuliaOpt/JuMP.jl) Julia module.

 ### Sources generated using sine functions and random noise